Differential-henselianity and maximality of asymptotic valued differential fields: Asymptotic differential equations

 so \eqref{eqnglesd} has the same algebraic starting monomials and dominant degree as \eqref{eqng}.
 Next, we show that under suitable conditions the unraveller $(g, \ca E'_g)$ for \eqref{eqng} from the previous lemma remains an unraveller for \eqref{eqnglesd}.
 Recall that $[\gamma]$ denotes the archimedean class of $\gamma \in \Gamma$ and that such classes are ordered in the natural way; see \S\ref{prelim:arch}.

-The next lemma corresponds to \cite[Lemma~13.8.13]{adamtt}, with the essential difference being the replacement of the valuation on $\Gamma$ given by, for $g \in K^{\x}$ with $g \not\asymp 1$, $vg \mapsto v(g'/g)$ with $vg \mapsto [vg]$, and in several requisite lemmas. \begin{lem} Suppose that $[v(\f e/g)] < [v(g/f)]$.
+The next lemma corresponds to \cite[Lemma~13.8.13]{adamtt}.
+The essential difference is that we use the valuation $vg \mapsto [vg]$ on $\Gamma$ instead of the valuation $vg \mapsto v(g'/g)$ used in \cite[Lemma~13.8.13]{adamtt}. \begin{lem} Suppose that $[v(\f e/g)] < [v(g/f)]$.
 Then $(g, \ca E'_g)$ is an unraveller for \eqref{eqnglesd}, and $\f e$ is the largest algebraic starting monomial for the unravelled asymptotic differential equation

 \end{lem} \begin{proof} First, we reduce to the case $g \asymp 1$: set $\f g \coloneqq \f d_g$ and replace $P$, $f$, $g$, $\ca E$, and $\ca E'$ by $P_{\xf g}$, $f/\f g$, $g/\f g$, $\f g^{-1}\ca E$, and $\f g^{-1}\ca E'$, respectively, and use Lemma~\ref{multconjade}.
 Note that now $\f e \prec 1 \prec f$ and $[v\f e]<[vf]$.